 Museum of the American Revolution

-The Museum of the American Revolution will take visitors on a journey through the incredible, unlikely story of our nation’s founding.
-Through exhibition galleries, theaters and a distinguished collection of original artifacts the complete history of the American Revolution will be brought to life within this 118,000 sq ft state-of-the-art facility… more than just a cultural center, also a one-of-a-kind backdrop for special events in Philadelphia on April 19, 2017.
+The Museum of the American Revolution takes visitors on a journey through the incredible, unlikely story of our nation’s founding.
+Through exhibition galleries, theaters and a distinguished collection of original artifacts the complete history of the American Revolution will be brought to life within this 118,000 sq ft state-of-the-art facility… more than just a cultural center, also a one-of-a-kind backdrop for special events in Philadelphia.

 Watch the video sneak peek below of the event space by CinemaCake Filmmakers and be inspired to plan your event with us!

-The Museum lobby is the hub for visitor service and orientation.
-The Lobby’s gracious architecture provides an attractive venue for those attending special events and programs both during and after hours.
+The Museum lobby’s gracious architecture provides an attractive venue for those attending special events and programs both during and after hours.
 The ceiling features a graceful vault, creating the distinctive feel of historic masonry construction that is heightened by the use of stone cladding on the walls and floor.

 The Rotunda and ground floor court serves as the crossroads of the Museum.
 Visitors pass through the Court to enter the Main Theater, the Special Exhibition Space, the Museum Shop, and the Café.
 The Grand Staircase is the most distinctive architectural feature of the ground floor and provides a dramatic pathway to the Museum’s exhibition galleries.

-The Main Theater will house the Museum’s signature film – a thought-provoking, stirring and inspiring overview of the American Revolution and its continued relevance.
-It is ideally suited for after-hour use.
+The Lenfest Meyer main theater is ideally suited for after-hour use.
 The Theater has an expansive, sloped-floor that accommodates 190 people.
 It is outfitted with three synchronized digital projectors, a surround-sound audio system, and theatrical lighting.
 This technology can be adapted for illustrated presentations, lectures and meetings.

 Seated: 300 / Reception: 500

-High-tech media, digital interactives, hands-on experiences and personal interactions with guides will enhance each visitor’s experiences.
-Immersive environments will include a gallery featuring a full-scale replica of Boston’s Liberty Tree, where the first stirrings of revolt were discussed and debated; the Battlefield Theater, where visitors are placed on the Continental Army’s front lines to face an attack by British soldiers; and a full-scale replica of a privateer ship that went to sea to challenge the British Navy.
+The Atrium offers an ideal space for cocktail receptions that are on the main level of the exhibits.
+An add-on for events is to include an exhibit experience for guests to explore the exhibits that bring the revolution to life including the full-scale replica of Boston’s Liberty Tree, where the first stirrings of revolt were discussed and debated; the Battlefield Theater, where visitors are placed on the Continental Army’s front lines to face an attack by British soldiers; and a full-scale replica of a privateer ship that went to sea to challenge the British Navy.

 A highlight in the experience is a dynamic theater that will house one of the most iconic surviving artifacts of the Revolution – General George Washington’s Headquarters Tent.
-It was in this tent that our nation’s first Commander-in-Chief directed the war while in the field, holding meetings and making decisions that changed the course of history.
+Learn more about the tent here.

-A state-of-the-art boardroom available for business meetings.
-You can also transform it into a lounge setting like in the photo below.
+An outdoor terrace is connected to the Founders Boardroom making it an excellent reception to follow formal board meetings.
+The state-of-the-art boardroom available for business meetings and can also be transformed into a lounge setting like in the photo below.

 Located on the third floor, the Liberty Hall is a beautifully proportioned, handsomely finished, naturally lit, versatile space that can accommodate a formal dinner for 180, a scholarly panel discussion, a board meeting, a festive reception and more.
 The Hall offers striking views in multiple directions, including the façade of the First Bank of the United States, Independence National Historical Park, and historic buildings on Chestnut Street.
 An open-air terrace provides a dramatic overlook of the Museum’s plaza.